20 True Reasons Why Travel Solo

 17- No one Available

-Many times someone wants to travel and asks around if anyone would be interested and or available.
+Many times someone wants to travel and asks around if anyone would be interested and available.
 If finding someone is not possible, some people just don’t do it while others take the plunge.
-Remember that most people in the world do not have the chance to think and or choose to take a trip.
-In the end, we regret more the things we did not try other than the ones we did and this is one of them.
+Remember that most people in the world do not have the chance to think and choose to take a trip.
+In the end, we regret more the things we did not try than the ones we did, and this is one of them.

 18- Relaxation

-What a nice one! and one that doesn’t we all love! but even the word “to relax” means different things for different people.
-Some relax the most in off-grid places away from most and the nuance of technology, My lifestyle does not go well with most I know, so relaxing is in the eyes of the beholder.
-As for others might mean having a drink by the beach, playing bingo, or sleeping.
-All in all, we do know that research tells us that we must learn to relax to live a physically and mentally healthier life.
+What a nice one!
+And one that we all love!
+But even the phrase “to relax” means different things for different people.
+Some relax the most in off-grid places, away from the noise and technology.
+My lifestyle does not align with most people I know, so relaxation is subjective.
+For others, it might mean having a drink by the beach, playing bingo, or sleeping.
+All in all, research tells us that we must learn to relax in order to live a physically and mentally healthier life.

 19- Health

-Psychological and mental health is a big issue and more than ever after the Pandemic and ruthless wars around the world.
-Health reasons to travel can range from a serious medical condition, such as going through a cancer diagnosis to medical tourism for cosmetic surgery (which is more common than anyone would ever know).
-The cliche word that “health is number one” is a truth that no one can deny, and research backs it up.
-Some scientific research suggests that people who travel showed lower chances to have a heart attack, and lower levels of stress than folks who don’t travel (this also relates to solo travel) So when you hear that travel is stressful just leave the facts to the experts and not to “opinionologists,” the world is full of them!
+Psychological and mental health are big issues, especially after the pandemic and ruthless wars around the world.
+Reasons to travel for health can vary, from serious medical conditions like cancer diagnosis to medical tourism for cosmetic surgery (which is more common than most people realize).
+The cliché phrase “health is number one” is undeniably true, and research supports it.
+Some scientific studies suggest that people who travel have lower chances of experiencing a heart attack and lower levels of stress compared to those who don’t travel (this also applies to solo travel).
+So, when you hear that travel is stressful, it’s best to rely on facts from experts rather than “opinionologists” – the world is full of them!

 20- Got the Funds

-As a middle age adult, I have experienced real travel solo where maps were essential and scheduling calls a necessity.
-Nowadays, technology allows folks the level of comfort preferred to navigate the degree of “soloness” (my made-up word).
+As an older adult, I have experienced real solo travel where maps were essential and scheduling calls a necessity.
+Nowadays, technology allows people the level of comfort preferred to navigate the degree of “soloness” (my made-up word).
 Regardless of how solo you allow yourself to be technology is not always an easy fix; research has shown that technology causes a higher level of loneliness.
 YIKES!

 Remember that you are always there with your best friend; yourself!!